nengo/nengo-fpga/docs/examples.rst

 .. |gui_dir| replace:: ``nengo_fpga/docs/examples/gui``

-These examples are designed to be used with Nengo GUI, so it will have to be installed.
+These examples are designed to be used with NengoGUI, so it will have to be installed.
 This can be done by running ``pip install nengo-gui`` from your command line.